 3. Representing the issues to the society through rallies, dharnas, protests etc.

 Presence in WB

 Kolkata, Midnapore, Purulia, Cooch Bihar, Siliguri, Bolpur, Bankura, Durgapur, Burdwan.
-They have weekly meeting at Jatin Das Park, Kolkata.
+They have a weekly meeting at Jatin Das Park, Kolkata.

-Present state of men’s rights
+The present state of men’s rights

 He feels society and govt. of India are slowly accepting different men’s rights issues and becoming open to men’s groups.